 The following pre-game procedures will be followed:

 Players may sideboard after games 1 and 2.
 Players may switch out at a rate of one-to-one, any of the 15 cards in their sideboard with cards in their main deck.
-A player's starting Witch or Wizard may never be switched out.* * Applies only to Revival Format events. †Applies only to virtual events.
+A player's starting Witch or Wizard may never be switched out.* All final judgement calls reside with the tournament orgainzer. * Applies only to Revival Format events. †Applies only to virtual events.

 Q. Who decides to go first?
 A. For in person events, the winner of a coin toss (or other random method) chooses who plays first.
 For tournaments that include more than one game per match, after each game in a match, the loser of that game (even if the game loss was due to a penalty) decides whether to play first in the next game.
 If the game was a draw (so there was no winner or loser), the player who decided who played first for that game chooses for the next game.
 For virtual tournaments, Game 1 in swiss rounds use the roll dice function.
 For games 2 and 3, the loser of the previous game will have choice of going first or second.
 For the top 8 the higher seed will have choice.
 Q. What is the mulligan rule?
 A. In Revival Format you're allowed one mulligan.
 Shuffle your hand back into your deck and draw a new hang of 7 cards.
 Q. How do sideboards works?
 A. You're allowed a 15 card sideboard in the Revival Format.
 For games 2 and 3, you can swap cards from your deck and your sideboard, but make sure your deck is always 60 cards.
 Q. What cards are authorized for paper tournament play?
 A. All Harry Potter cards, including promotional cards released by Wizards of the Coast, Inc., are legal for tournament play.
 Non–local language cards may be used in players’ decks only if the same cards are available in a local-language version produced by Wizards of the Coast.
 If no cards are produced in a local language, then the tournament organizer must announce what language will be considered the local language for the event.
 Players choosing to play with non–local-language cards must have a local language version available outside of their decks for their opponents or the judge to reference.
 However, players may use Lesson cards in any language without providing a local-language equivalent.
 Q. What do I need to bring to a tournament?
 A. A player must bring a method of tracking card effects (creature damage, skipped Actions, “once per game” character abilities, and so on), such as tokens or dice.
 For virtual tournaments only: Q. Where do I find my opponent's hash?
 A. The Rules and Signup has each player's discord tag and deck hash.
 Q. How do I call a judge?
 A. Please ask your question in the Judge Questions channel in discord, using the @Judge tag.
 Please pause your game timers, as it might take judges a few minutes to respond.
 Q. Is a judge available to watch my entire game?
-A. No, judges will be able to help with quesitons or match problems, but cannot commit to watching everyone's games.
+A. Judges will be able to help with quesitons or match problems, but cannot commit to watching everyone's games.
+If you would like a judge to watch your match, you must set up a time in advance with a judge to do so.
 Q. How long will the tournament last?
 A. Around 15 days for swiss rounds and addition time for top 8.
 Q. How long are rounds and matches?
 A. Rounds: 72 hours.
 A. Matches: 90 minutes for best of 3.
 Q. What's the end of match procedure?
 A. Each player should keep a timer and try to sync up with each other when starting.
 Matches should last no longer than 90 minutes.
 At the 90 minute mark, each player will get 3 more full turns, including the player whose turn it is.
 Q. How do I coordinate playing with my opponent?
 A. Message your opponents directly in a private message.
 When playing, call or chat with them via private message or use a Table in our discord server.
 Q. What if we can't coordinate a time to play?
 A. Failure for one party to find availability to play their match will result in a match loss.
 Failure for both parties to coordinate a time to play their match will be scored as a tie.
+Q. What if my opponent refuses to play?
+A. If a player refuses to play, it will be considered a 0-2 loss for them.
 Q. What is a bye?
 A. In Swiss tournaments, if the number of players in the round is uneven, then there will be one player with no one to play against that round.
 This unmatched player gets what is called a 'bye'.
 A bye means you do not play a game that round, but still get 3 points as if you had won a game.
+Q. What happens if my opponent intentionally leaves a match?
+A. If a player leaves a match intentionally, it is considered a forfeit and the score will be recorded as 0-2, a loss for them, regardless of the actual match.
+A final judgement call is up to the tournamnet organizer.
+Q. Can I concede a match?
+A. Conceding a match will results in a results of 0-2 for the player who conceded, regardless of the score.
 Q. Can I intentially end a game in a draw?
 A. We do not allow intentional draws and ask everyone to play all of their matches.
 Draws don't give new players a better tournament experience and can potentially discourage some from signing up for future events.
 This would mean lower event turnout and smaller player base.
 This is not something that we can easily enforce online, but hope that you will try your best for the event and players to play each and every game out.
+Q. What happens if a player cheats?
+A. If a player cheats, they will be kicked from the tournament with the tournament organizer deciding if they can register in future tournaments.